NomadCode33/DevChronicles/README.md

 # DevChronicles
-A repository that holds my software engineering projects
+A repository that showcases my software engineering projects